minetest-go/mtdb/readme.md

 # Features

-* Read and write users/privs to and from the `auth` database
+* Read and write users/privs from and to the `auth` database
+* Read and write from and to the `map` database

 Supported databases: